leanprover-community/mathlib3/docs/elan.md

 then it will compile only those files that are dependencies of mathlib `group_theory/subgroup.lean`.

-If you want to play more, it's better to compile all your dependencies once and for all.
+If you want to play more, it's better to compile all of mathlib once and for all.
-You can do this by going into `my_playground` and running `leanpkg build`.
+You can do this by going into `my_playground` and running `lean --make _target/deps/mathlib`.

 Now go and get some coffee.